awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-prereqs.md

 1. Verify that Systems Manager is supported in the AWS Regions where you want to use the service\.

-1. Verify that you are using supported machine types that run a supported operating system\.
+1. Verify that your instances run a supported [operating system](https://docs.aws.amazon.com/systems-manager/latest/userguide/prereqs-operating-systems.html)\.

 1. For EC2 instances, create an IAM instance profile and attach it to your machines\.